 “…as also in all his epistles, speaking in them of these things, in which are some things hard to understand, which untaught and unstable people twist to their own destruction, as they do also the rest of the Scriptures”

 Peter says that Paul wrote about the same things in all his “epistles.”
 “All his epistles” refers to the collection of the Pauline epistles already placed into the canon by Peter’s time.
 Thus, the collection of canonical Scripture did not begin with the post-apostolic fathers but with the apostles themselves.

 Paul spoke about the subject of 2 Peter in his epistles.

 in which are some things hard to understand

-The Greek word for “hard to understand” occurs this once in the New Testament.
+The Greek word for “hard to understand” occurs this one time in the New Testament.
 Other literature used this word for something obscure.
-Peter had difficulty in understanding some of Paul’s teaching.
+Peter had difficulty understanding some of Paul’s teaching.

-Most of the Bible is clear and gives instruction for the improvement of our souls.
+Most of the Bible is clear and gives instructions for the improvement of our souls.